Skip to main content

 I rented Rygar once, but found it too confusing.
 In-game, you are dependent upon terse directions given by hermits.
 These directions refer to areas by name and thus require the manual, which identifies each region by name and shows how they fit together on a map.
 I think it's cool when, given the technical limitations of the time, games were made to work in conjunction with the manual.
 Designers could print important information, instructions, and maps they couldn't fit into the game.
 This became a problem, though, with video-game rentals because the manual was usually not included, and it wasn't like you could look things up on the internet!

-The game is easier once you have the Coat of Arms.
-Not only is medicine a useful backup to heal Rygar, it lets you bypass one of the game's more annoying features: after a Game Over, Rygar begins with only three health no matter how large his health bar (the maximum is twelve).
+The game is easier once you have the coat of arms.
+Not only is medicine a useful backup to heal Rygar, it lets you bypass one of the game's annoyances: after a Game Over, Rygar begins with only three health no matter how large his health bar (the maximum is twelve).
 Without medicine, you have to grind enemies for potions (which restore one health each) or get seven mind capsules and use Recover (on top of the three you'll want for Power Up).

-Finally, there is another necessary item, though it's not one of the sacred treasures: the Flute of Pegasus.
-You have to play this Flute at the top of a tower in Rolsa Valley to gain entry to Ligar's castle, the final stage.
-To know this, you either need a guide or must pay attention to the directions given by hermits.
+Finally, there is another necessary item, though it's not one of the sacred treasures: the flute of pegasus.
+You have to play this flute at the top of a tower in Rolsa Valley to gain entry to Ligar's castle, the final stage.
+The attentive player will have learned this from a hermit (or used a guide!).

 The game is relatively short, containing ten areas.
 Most of them are connected by Garloz, one of three overhead-perspective areas.
-As I said, the manual labels all the areas and shows how they connect and which regions hold which sacred treasures.
+As I said, the manual labels all the areas and shows how they connect and which regions hold which treasures.
 If you ignore this information, you'll spend a lot of time wandering about.
-That's not necessarily a bad thing, though, as it will give you a chance to increase Rygar's Last and Tone.
-Five of the areas ends with a boss.
+That's not necessarily a bad thing, though, as it will give you a chance to increase Rygar's last and tone.
+Five of the areas end with a boss.
 None of them is hard, as long as you've powered Rygar up along the way.

 Rygar has a great concept, though the level designs and enemies are a little generic.
 The graphics are classic NES, and the music is great.
 The biggest shortcoming is how inscrutable the game is if you try to pick it up and play without reading the manual first.
 This would never fly today and was barely tolerable in the 80's.
 But when you're replaying a lot of mediocre NES games, like I am, one with the depth of Rygar stands out.
 Once I understood how it worked and started making progress, I was hooked and quickly beat it.
 It reminded me of Kid Icarus, another NES game I fell in love with this year.
 I highly recommend Rygar for NES fans.